 Amazon’s Relational Database Service (RDS) lets you use a number of databases without having to administer them yourself.
-The Honeycomb RDS connector gives you access to the same data as if you were running PostgreSQL on your own server.

 Set the following option in the Parameter Group:

 If you switch to a new Parameter Group when you make these changes, make sure you restart the database.

 Next, enable publishing of PostgreSQL slow query logs to AWS Cloudwatch Logs.
 You can do this in the RDS console in the instance configuration.
 See the AWS docs for full details.
 After the change, verify that logs are being received by Cloudwatch Logs via the Cloudwatch Logs Console.

 The PostgreSQL integration exists as an AWS Lambda function deployed in your AWS account.
 It subscribes to the Cloudwatch Log Group created by RDS, parses log lines, and submits them as events to Honeycomb.
 You can view the source here.

 To get started, click this AWS quick-create link.
 This will launch the Cloudformation Stack creation wizard and will prompt you for a few key inputs: